wpjerrykwok/wpjerrykwok.github.io/docs/_drafts/2016-04-17-do-not-go-gentle-into-that-good-night.md

 ---
-title: Do not go gentle into that good night
+title: Do not go gentle into that good night light
 tags: [Poetry]
 style: fill
 color: light